MicrosoftDocs/azure-docs/articles/defender-for-iot/device-builders/concept-agent-portfolio-overview-os-support.md

 | Ubuntu 18.04 | ✓ |  | ✓ |
 | Ubuntu 20.04 | ✓ |  | |

-For more information, supported operating systems, or to request access to the source code so you can incorporate it as a part of the device's firmware, contact your account manager, or send an email to <defender_micro_agent@microsoft.com>.
+For a more granular view of the micro agent operating system dependencies see [Linux dependencies](concept-micro-agent-linux-dependencies.md#linux-dependencies).
+For additional information, supported operating systems, or to request access to the source code so you can incorporate it as a part of the device's firmware, contact your account manager, or send an email to <defender_micro_agent@microsoft.com>.

 ## Azure RTOS micro agent